 A student may receive student financial aid when participating in a Marshall University-sponsored study-abroad program for which Marshall University awards academic credit.
 In addition, the credits earned through the study abroad or exchange program must apply toward graduation in the student’s program at Marshall University.

-Once a student has been approved by the Center of International Programs (CIP) to study abroad in a program sponsored by Marshall University, the student will be registered for study abroad at Marshall University for the given semester or term for administrative purposes.
+Once a student has been approved by the Study Abroad Office to study abroad in a program sponsored by Marshall University, the student will be registered for study abroad at Marshall University for the given semester or term for administrative purposes.
 Although the student is taking courses abroad, the student is still considered a Marshall University student for purposes of enrollment certification and financial aid eligibility.

 The following topics provide additional information and requirements for students who wish to receive financial aid educational expenses for study abroad: